TI-Toolkit/tokens-wiki/tokens/DispGraph.md

 ## Advanced Uses

-`DispGraph` can also be used to update the graph screen, even if it's already being displayed.
+<tt>DispGraph</tt> can also be used to update the graph screen, even if it's already being displayed.
 For example, changing the value of a plot or equation variable doesn't update the graph immediately.
 Consider this program:

 ```ti-basic
 :0→I